 Publications, Recordings, and Websites

-St. John’s is currently live-streaming services on Facebook every Sunday at 11 a.m., Wednesday at 9:45 a.m., and Major Feast Day at 11 a.m.
-Additionally, all services will be available as videos after their live-streamed broadcast on St. John’s Facebook.
-As an alternative to Facebook, we are adding videos to St. John’s YouTube channel.
+St. John’s currently streams services on Facebook and YouTube every Sunday at 11 a.m. and daily (Mon-Fri) at 8:15 a.m.
+Additionally, all services will be available as videos after their livestreamed broadcast on St. John’s Facebook and St. John’s YouTube channel.
 We make service-at-home books available prior to these services at StJohnsSav.org/sah.

 St. John’s Choir Videos and Recordings